lukiwieser/racetrack/README.md

 You can customize the behavior of the main program using the following command-line arguments:

 - `--playstyle` or `-p`:
-  - Choose the AI's playstyle:
+  - Choose the AI's playstyle
+  - Options:
     - `ai_static` (default): Train a model on one racetrack, and display test runs as static images.
-    - `ai_interactive`: Train a model on one racetrack, and watch the AI play a game in real-time.
+    - `ai_interactive`: Train a model on one racetrack, and watch the AI play a game in real time.
     - `user`: Enable the user to play the game interactively via the command line.
 - `--track-random` or `-tr`:
   - Generate a random racetrack with the specified seed.